 one to provide a guideline for the future and two to force the world to acknowledge the same during World War II, (because after world war we have lost so many lives unnecessarily and the governments in some countries do not provide the basic requirement of the people)

 Initially, the Human rights of many individuals had been infringed on a very large scale.
 So that governments can be held accountable for their actions if they are violating what stands under Human Rights.
 There’s power in naming injustice and pointing to a precedent, which makes the UDHR and other human right documents so important.
-UDHR states that there are some basic laws that must be practiced or some rights must be given to people to ensure human dignity, individuality, equality, and also to protect them.
+UDHR states that there are some basic laws that must be practised or some rights must be given to people to ensure human dignity, individuality, equality, and also to protect them.

 These rights ensure that everyone is able to live their lives and express their thoughts and ideas without any external constraints irrespective of their social or financial standing.

-Human rights protect the environment
+Human rights violations